strinsberg/slrg_data/docs/sphinx/source/github.rst

 In order to run the scripts the slrg_data package :ref:`must be installed <installation>` first.
 There is also some general information on how the scripts can be run and and some information for each one :ref:`in the Scripts section <scripts>`.

+Both GitHub collection scripts add gender labels to programmers based on first names.
+So any GitHub user without a first name will be ignored.
+The scripts check for first names and add gender during execution.
+For more information see :ref:`Gender <gender_collection>`.

 Github Accounts
 ---------------